tanish-malekar/HerSafe/README.md

 - AI-Powered Law Bot for Legal Support ⚖️

-  - Haven’s Law Bot leverages AI to offer instant, confidential legal guidance.
+  - SafeSupportAI’s Law Bot leverages AI to offer instant, confidential legal guidance.
 Trained on a vast array of legal resources—including national constitutions, local laws, and case precedents—the AI provides women with easy-to-understand answers to their legal questions, empowering them to take control of their situations.
 The Law Bot breaks down complex legal jargon into simple language, ensuring clarity and accessibility.
   - Example: A user can ask, "What should I do if my spouse is abusing me?" and the Law Bot will provide a clear step-by-step answer based on the relevant legal rights, such as filing a complaint or seeking a restraining order.
   - Using **Titan Text G1 - Express** LLM model

 - Therapy Bot for Mental Health Support 💬

-  - Haven’s Therapy Bot uses AI to provide personalized mental health support.
+  - SafeSupportAI’s Therapy Bot uses AI to provide personalized mental health support.
 This bot offers coping strategies, emotional support, and mindfulness exercises to help women manage anxiety, depression, and PTSD.
 By analyzing the user's input, the AI tailors its responses to the emotional state of the user, ensuring relevant advice is given in real-time.
   - Example: If a user is feeling anxious, the Therapy Bot may suggest breathing exercises, a grounding technique, or offer calming affirmations to reduce stress.
   - Using **Titan Text G1 - Express** LLM model